civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 31

-  **(1)** **If** a fine imposed on a person **or vessel** convicted of an offence **under this Act** is not paid when required, the conviction may be registered in the superior court of the province in which the trial was held and, when registered, has the same effect as if the conviction were a judgment of that court obtained by **His** Majesty in right of Canada against the convicted person **or vessel** for a debt in the amount of the fine.
+  **(1)** If a fine imposed on a person or vessel convicted of an offence under this Act is not paid when required, the conviction may be registered in the superior court of the province in which the trial was held and, when registered, has the same effect as if the conviction were a judgment of that court obtained by His Majesty in right of Canada against the convicted person or vessel for a debt in the amount of the fine.

-> **Explanatory Note**:
-> Existing text of subsection 31(1):
-> *Existing Text*:
-> > Where a fine imposed on a person convicted of an offence is not paid when required, the conviction may be registered in the superior court of the province in which the trial was held and, when registered, has the same effect as if the conviction were a judgment of that court obtained by Her Majesty in right of Canada against the convicted person for a debt in the amount of the fine.

 ### Section 73